Van Wagner & Wood Home Page

 A misdemeanor is a criminal charge.
 Misdemeanor offenses are a lessor offense than a felony, but they are not without penalties, some of which can have very devastating effects on a person's life including the inability to obtain certain jobs, qualify for bonding, or receive governmental aid such as school loans.

-Under Wisconsin law, misdemeanors are classified according to their severity.
+Under Wisconsin law, a misdemeanor is classified according to its severity.
 Each misdemeanor classification provides recommendations for jail sentences and forfeitures (fines).
 A person convicted of a misdemeanor can be incarcerated into a county or local jail, ordered to pay a fine, or both.
 If a person is a repeat offender, the punishment is more severe.
 Additional penalties may also apply.

 MISDEMEANOR CLASSIFICATIONS